PUC Docket Proceedings

 Electrification of Transportation (EoT) – Docket No. 2018-0135

-The PUC opened Docket No. 2018-0135 as a repository for Hawaiian Electric Companies’ Electrification of Transportation (EoT) Strategic Roadmap.
+The Public Utilities Commission (PUC) opened Docket No. 2018-0135 as a repository for Hawaiian Electric Companies’ Electrification of Transportation (EoT) Strategic Roadmap.
 This came out of a related docket (Docket No. 2016-0168) which required Hawaiian Electric Companies to submit a plan detailing their participation in fostering EV adoption and charging opportunities, following the extension of their commercial public charging station pilot program (Schedules EV-F and EV-U) thru June 30, 2023.
 The EoT Roadmap describes near- and long-term strategies for creating a clean energy future in Hawaii through reducing the State’s dependence on fossil fuels, in-line with Hawaii’s goal for utilities to produce 100% of their electricity from renewable resources by 2045.
 In the Roadmap, Hawaiian Electric Companies analyze the benefits of increased electrification of transportation for Oahu and outline ten initiatives aimed at accelerating the adoption of EVs in Hawaii, ranging from education and outreach, lowering EV purchase costs, opportunities for public, workplace and residential smart charging, and engaging the tourism industry, to the electrification of buses and other medium and heavy-duty vehicles.

 - In November 2018, an addendum to the EoT Roadmap was filed which expanded the projections for EV adoption and potential benefits to Maui and Hawaii Islands.